Princess Welcomes New Generation of Monegasques

 The princess greeted the new mamas armed with goody bags and roses.
 It was an official visit on behalf of the Monegasque Red Cross, but it was also personally nostalgic for the Princess to visit the place where she gave birth to her three elder children, the Casiraghis, in the Eighties.
 Her fourth and youngest child, Princess Alexandra of Hanover, was born in 1999 in a clinic in Austria.

 Dr. Treisseur, chief of staff for the maternity wing, led the Princess on her tour to meet the new mothers and babies.
-Mr. Narmino, Secretary-General of Monaco’s Red Cross, accompanied the Princess.Filed under German Royals, Monaco Royals
+Mr. Narmino, Secretary-General of Monaco’s Red Cross, accompanied the Princess.Filed under Germany, Monaco

-Tagged Hanover, Hospital, Patronage, Princess Caroline, Red Cross.
+Tagged Hospital, House of Hanover, Patronage, Princess Caroline of Hanover, Red Cross.